kiaans/Skype-IP-resolver/README.md

 It require's Skype developer's kit to be installed in the system.
 Frontend is made in PHP and has features of geolocating the user on a map.
 Added online notifications.

-Contact me if you need to build and run this code.
+Mail me at contact@krsumeet.com if you need to build and run this code.